 Sometimes we need to learn for the ﬁrst time what was never taught.
 Where do you get your information from?
 Your parents, your grandparents, watching the news or scrolling through Facebook?
 What do you believe and why do you believe it?
 Is it true?
 Are you believing thoughts that aren’t true that cause you to act or be someone you’re not happy with?
 What you see, you will become.
 What you think, you will create.
 Who you surround yourself with matters.

 A habit is a routine of behavior that is repeated regularly and tends to occur unconsciously.
 We know this.
-Old habits are hard to break and new habits are hard to form because the behavior patterns we repeat are imprinted in our neural pathways, but it is possible to form new habits through repetition.
+Old habits are hard to break and new habits are hard to form because the behavior patterns we repeat are imprinted in our neural pathways, but

 The process by which new behaviors begin to become automatic is what I like to call the ‘habit hook.’
 Linking two habits together to build a stronger bond and a solid, sustainable new habit.
 For example, dropping the kids off at school + heading straight to the gym + having a snack already prepared in your bag post workout.
 Or, beginning your day with setting an intention + meditating + while sipping your coffee or tea.
 This can work in the reverse as well as you unlink negative habits.
 We need to take back control.